The STEPS programme is designed to develop the skills, attitudes and behaviours a young person needs to progress to their chosen next STEP.

 Targets will be set, and these will be achieved through a range of activities that will include individual work, group work, enrichment activities, trips and visits, and employability activities.

 You will have a support network that might include a personal tutor, youth worker, mentor and educational support workers.

 You will produce a portfolio of evidence to demonstrate the achievement of personal targets.
 This will be regularly reviewed with your teachers.

 You will also sit a maths and English exam.

 Any inclusion and support needs will be assessed and reviewed throughout the year and we will work hard to give you the support you need.

-Students can progress to other study programmes within the College or into the world of work.
+At the end of the year, students can progress to other study programmes within the College or into the world of work.